-I am a textile artist who lives in Portland, Oregon with my husband of 55+ years and an adorable Labradoodle, Scooter.
+I am a textile artist living in Portland, Oregon with my husband of 55+ years.

 A graduate of Cornell University, I also have an MS from Pennsylvania State University in Clothing and Textiles.
 I began quilting in 2000, after retiring, and love to work in the abstract and find inspiration from the natural beauty around me.